Peter Cushing: Non-Hammer film work

 For Tales from the Crypt, an anthology film made up of several horror segments, Cushing was offered the part of a ruthless businessman but did not like the part and turned down the role.
 Instead, Cushing asked to play Arthur Grymsdyke, a kind, working-class widower who gets along well with the local children, but falls subject to a smear campaign by his snobbish neighbours.
 Eventually, the character is driven to commit suicide, but returns from the grave to seek revenge against his tormentors.
 After Cushing was cast in the role, several changes were made to the script at his suggestion.
-Originally, all of the character's lines were spoken aloud to himself, but Cushing suggested he speak to a framed photo of his deceased wife instead, and director Freddie Francis agreed.
+Originally, all of the character's lines were spoken aloud to himself, but Cushing suggested he should speak to a framed photograph of his deceased wife instead, and the director, Freddie Francis, agreed.
 Cushing used the emotions from the recent loss of his wife to add authenticity to the widower character's grieving.
-Make-up artist Roy Ashton designed the costume and make-up Cushing wore when he rose from the dead, but the actor helped Ashton develop the costume, and donned a pair of false teeth that he previously used in a disguise during the Sherlock Holmes television series.
+The makeup artist Roy Ashton designed the costume and makeup Cushing wore when he rose from the dead, but Cushing helped Ashton to develop the costume, and donned a pair of false teeth that he previously used in a disguise during the Sherlock Holmes television series.
 His performance in Tales from the Crypt won him the Best Male Actor award at the 1971 French Convention of Fantasy Cinema in France.